How Do I Say No To a Therapist After a Consultation?

 How Do I Say No to a Therapist After a Consultation?

 You’ve just finished a consultation call with a therapist — and something doesn’t feel quite right.
-Maybe the vibe was off.
+Maybe the conversation felt off.
 Maybe their style didn’t resonate.
 Maybe you just don’t know why, but your gut says, “Keep looking.”

 And now you’re wondering: How do I say no without feeling rude, guilty, or awkward?

-The truth is: You’re allowed to say no. In fact, trusting that “no” is part of advocating for your mental health.
+The truth is: You’re allowed to say no. In fact, trusting that internal “no” is vital for growth in therapy.
+We need a therapist that feels right for us in order to trust and heal.

 You Don’t Need a Perfect Reason to Say No